 This is not a wondering matter that with low weight, how this 5-layer paddle offers excellent control over the game.
 The tackiness of rubber provides power, and spin depends on the rubber quality.
 So premium quality rubber makes this paddle unique to produce the best spin and counter spin as well.

-People who are looking for a superior racket in a tiny pocket, Killerspin Jet 600, is the top choice for them.
+For people who are looking for a superior racket in a tiny pocket, Killerspin Jet 600, is the top choice.

 - It has a flared handle.